emissary-ingress/emissary/reference/idp-support/auth0.md

 # Auth0

-With Auth0 as your IDP, you will need to create an `Application` to handle authentication requests from Ambassador Pro.
+With Auth0 as your IDP, you will need to create an `Application` to handle authentication requests from Ambassador Edge Stack.

 1. Navigate to Applications and Select "CREATE APPLICATION"